Babson / Olin MBA Recommendation Questions

 The F.W.
 Olin Graduate School of Business at Babson College MBA application requires a single professional recommendation.
+You may submit a second recommendation, but that is optional.
+No more than two recommendations will be considered.
 The recommendation form is based on the Common Letter of Recommendation from GMAC.
 The Babson MBA recommendation questions for the current admissions season are as follows.

 Section 1 Recommender Information

 - Direct Supervisor

 - Business Partner/Investor

 During which period of time have you had the most frequent contact with the applicant?